Restoration Work

 Bridge

-Besides being badly tarnished and rusted in places, numerous bridge saddle height adjustment (allen) screws were frozen and had to be removed by force through a combination of heat and chemicals.
+Besides being badly tarnished and rusted in places, numerous bridge saddle height adjustment hex screws were frozen and had to be removed by force through a combination of heat and chemicals.
 Now, suitable replacements had to be found for these damaged screws.
 Luckily for me, I had a few old humbucker height adjustment screws lying around that fitted perfectly.
 After sawing off suitable lengths, I filed the ends flat and slotted one end with a hacksaw.
-Thus said, anyone intending to adjust saddle height on this guitar in the future should have both an allen wrench and a tiny flathead screwdriver on hand.
+Thus said, anyone intending to adjust saddle height on this guitar in the future should have both a hex wrench and a tiny flathead screwdriver on hand.

 Finishing Touches

 A set of 009 - 042 strings were installed, and the appropriate truss rod / action / intonation adjustments were made for optimum playability.
-The grimy body was also cleaned with naphta and then waxed and polished painstakingly by hand.
+The grimy body was also cleaned with naphtha and then waxed and polished painstakingly by hand.
 All hardware was also degrimed, brushed free of rust, and finally polished with Autosol.
-Though it's taken lots of blood, sweat and tears to get this strat back into shape, the results are well worth it.
+Though it's taken lots of blood, sweat and tears to get this Strat back into shape, the results are well worth it.

 Thumbs up for Maple fretwork.A fingerboard fear of mine. :)